-With all the new changes that have come from both the Department of Education as well as the examination bodies it is tricky to understand what is actually required for assessments in GCSE rock climbing, kayaking and canoeing.
+With all the new changes that have come from both the Department for Education as well as the examination bodies it is tricky to understand what is actually required for assessments in GCSE rock climbing, kayaking and canoeing.

 Edexcel is one of the awarding bodies that have produced a good syllabus which is easy to understand and gives good guidance about the different levels of performance.

 The other half of the assessment is based on rock climbing performance (application of skills) i.e. how well you move on rock.
-This element is harder as the ability to move well with flow and precision can only be gained through many hours of practice.

 |Points awarded||Description of skills|

 |1-5||Ineffective skills and techniques, no precision, eg. missing key holds, kicking and scraping feet.|

 |6-10||Basic level of accuracy but with little precision, eg. using holds incorrectly such as wrong part of foot.
 Does not maintain balance leading to jerky actions.|